Unclassified Leave Types and Policies

 Faculty leave is leave granted to faculty members employed on the nine-month (academic year) basis in lieu of annual leave and is comprised of the days between terms and at holiday periods when students are not in classes.
 This special form of leave shall be taken as it is earned.

 Faculty members who have earned annual leave prior to assuming a nine-month employment status may not take annual leave during times when classes are in session.
-The Office of Human Resources and Student Employment can provide information about compensation of previously earned annual leave.
+The Office of Human Resources and Student Employment can provide information about compensation for previously earned annual leave.

 Unclassified Crisis Leave Program Policy